 I would like to leave you with two golden rules.
 Okay, maybe not golden, but they could make you richer.
 Well, maybe not quite so poor…

-The first lesson is that it can be risky to trust your gut.
+The first lesson is that it can be risky to design using gut feel.
 Modern technology is moving so quickly that we are frequently faced with measurements in the range of millions or billions.
 As responsible engineers, we should never design a product without employing the correct calculations, and yet there is a temptation to trust one’s gut and adopt a strategy of “that’s good enough.”
 If a design is important enough to install an expensive component, it is important enough to do the math first.